-Let $\omega: \Rep(Q)\to k$ be the {\em trace function} corresponding to the potential $W$ defined by $M\mapsto \tr(W(M))$.
-Note that $\omega$ is an additive function, so it in fact descends to the Grothendieck group: $\omega: K_0(\Rep(Q))\to k$.
+Let $\omega: \Rep(Q)\to K$ be the {\em trace function} corresponding to the potential $W$ defined by $M\mapsto \tr(W(M))$.
+Note that $\omega$ is an additive function, so it in fact descends to the Grothendieck group: $\omega: K_0(\module(Q))\to K$.
 By abuse of notation, we also use $\omega$ for the same trace function defined on the affine representation varieties and moduli spaces.
-The following lemma is well-known.

-\begin{lemma} A representation of $Q$ a representation of $J(Q,W)$ if and only if it is in the degeneracy locus of $\omega$. \end{lemma}
+It is well-known that a representation $M$ of $Q$ is a representation of $J(Q,W)$ if and only if it is in the critical locus of $\omega$ (i.e., $d\omega(M) =0$).

-Following \cite{HI}, we define \begin{definition} A {\em cut} of a QP is a subset $C\subset Q_1$ such that the potential $W$ is homogenous of degree $1$ for the weight function $\op{wt}: Q_1\to\mb{N}$ defined by $\op{wt}(a)=1$ for $a\in C$ and zero otherwise. \end{definition}
+Following \cite{HI}, we define \begin{definition} A {\em cut} of a QP $(Q,W)$ is a subset $C\subset Q_1$ such that the potential $W$ is homogeneous of degree $1$ for the degree function $\deg: Q_1\to\mb{N}$ defined by $\deg(a)=1$ for $a\in C$ and zero otherwise. \end{definition}